Irish Waste Hierarchy

 Reduce, reuse and recycle are the most important parts of the system.

-The diagram below illustrates the pyramid theory designed to give order to dealing with the multiples of waste produced.
+The diagram above illustrates the pyramid theory designed to give order to dealing with the multiples of waste produced.
 The options towards the top are the most desirable for dealing with our waste, as they harm the planet least.
 As you travel down the pyramid, the alternatives become less attractive from an environmental point of view.

 Upload to this page